“Oh no, not another blog post about remote hiring”.

 Although I don’t think this information is new to you, I hope it’s another reminder of the fact that gut feeling is never a good sign when it comes to making hiring decisions.

 Why this is even worse in a remote hiring setting.

 In a remote hiring setting, the 7 seconds rule and emotions- taking-over-rationality situation is still happening.
 Unfortunately, now it’s even worse, because not being able to physically meet a candidate, allowing you to include non-verbal communication into your 7-seconds-evaluation formula, forces you to create this first impression on even less input.

-This means that, where normally your gut feeling will likely lead to overconfidence, in a remote hiring setting this minimised amount of ‘input’ to base your first impression on will likely lead to insecurity.
+This means that where normally your gut feeling will likely lead to overconfidence, in remote hiring setting this minimised amount of ‘input’ to base your first impression on will likely lead to insecurity.
 So now we have a biased gut feeling, strengthened by insecurity, stimulating your biased gut feeling even more.
 The result: Biased, and therefore often poor hiring decisions.

 Data as a replacement for your gut feeling.

 I can’t say this enough since I’m a huge fan of this proven statement: Data beats gut feeling in hiring.
 Research has even shown that hiring decisions based on data are at least 25% better than purely human input.